Giantpizzahead/personal-website/_posts/2023-04-24-food-review.md

 It tastes great!
 I've had some consistency issues, and they do add a bit of extra sugar for taste, but I think it's well worth the many benefits of coconut water.
 It's a great replacement for other sugary drinks like fruit juice.

 ## Restaurants

+### Dumpling Kingdom

+#### Scallion Pancake: 2/10

+It's not good.
+Too mushy, it feels more like mashed potatoes instead of a fried scallion pancake.